Ninavd/simulated-wildfires/README.md

 # Wildfire visualisation &#127794;&#128293;
 Repository containing rendered animations of wildfire simulations from different viewing angles mountains of increasing roundness.
 Frames were rendered and saved with Paraview 5.13.1 and the animations were compiled with `ffmpeg`.
+All ParaView state files can be found in the root repository.
 The wind flow is from left to right (windward fire)

 # Videos comparing different simulations